francescor93/az-touch-iot-controller/README.md

 ## Case

-The *ArduiTouch kit* case perfectly contains its PCB, display and your board; despite this, due to its size, the SD card sticks out from the container.
+The *AZ-Touch kit* case perfectly contains its PCB, display and your board; despite this, due to its size, the SD card sticks out from the container.
 For this reason, this code is designed to need the SD card only at the first configuration.
 If you still want to keep the card inserted, you'll need to manually make a change to the container, as explained in this post: <https://www.az-delivery.de/blogs/azdelivery-blog-fur-arduino-und-raspberry-pi/arduitouch-4-nutzung-des-card-reader>.
 Please note that I'm not responsible for malfunctions due to this operation.

 ## Known issues